Rogendo/Carpool/client/README.md

 ```
 using simulator or emulator
+- make sure you have android studio installed and the necessary sdk and a virtual image.
+Also, add a ANDROID_HOME path to your env variables on your pc before spinning up the emulator or simulator

 - npm start to start development server then press a on the terminal

 - using with expo on Real device